 IMPORTANT: Before completing any of the requirements listed below for this service please be certain that your proctoring site has been approved by the Office of Distance and Extended Learning.

-A $10 administrative fee will be required for this service, in addition to shipping charges required by the courier.
-This fee can be paid online using MasterCard, VISA, Discover or American Express.
+A $10 administrative fee will be required for this optional service, in addition to shipping charges required by the courier.
+This administrative fee can be paid online using MasterCard, VISA, Discover or American Express.

 To pay the $10 Exam Courier administrative fee for this service, visit the Texas State E-Payment Services page.

-Students wishing to utilize this option must also complete an online FedEx request and provide it to the Office of Distance and Extended Learning.
-You may upload this label below or submit it separately via email.
+Students wishing to utilize this option must also complete an online FedEx request and provide the purchased shipping label to the Office of Distance and Extended Learning.

 Please use the following to complete the "From Address" Section: